An Introduction to Family Law in Ontario

 Child custody, access, and parenting plans

-Parents who are separating have to arrange where their children will live and how much time they will spend with each parent.
+Parents who are separating have to decide where their children will live and how much time they will spend with each parent.
 This is called access.

-A common-law spouse may sometimes be able to claim a share of the other spouse's property or money, but this is not an automatic right as it is with legally married spouses.
+A common-law spouse may sometimes be able to claim a share of the other spouse's money or property, but this is not an automatic right as it is with legally married spouses.

 CLEO has other resources with more details on each of the above topics.
-Click here for more information about our Family Law Series.